jase-d-ace/project-two-magic-the-info-gathering/README.md

 ## Expected Behaviors
 * Full CRUD functionality
-* Operational API calls to my own API and to the M:tG API
+* Operational API calls to my own API and to the Magic: the Gathering API
 * MVC architecture using modularized models, controllers and views
 * ReSTful routing convention
 * Idea is to be a deck building app